Am0rphous/Awesome/Macbook Pro Resources/README.md

 - [mbp-2016-linux](https://github.com/Dunedan/mbp-2016-linux) - State of Linux on the MacBook Pro 2016 & 2017
 - []() -

   ### Linux tools specificly for Macbook
   - [mbpfan](https://github.com/linux-on-mac/mbpfan) - A simple daemon to control fan speed on all MacBook/MacBook Pros (probably all Apple computers) for Linux Kernel 3 and newer

-## Monitor
-- [Fanny](https://github.com/DanielStormApps/Fanny) - Monitor your Mac's fan speed and CPU/GPU temperature from your Notification Center. [fannywidget.com](https://www.fannywidget.com/)

 ## Productivity
+- [Fanny](https://github.com/DanielStormApps/Fanny) - Monitor your Mac's fan speed and CPU/GPU temperature from your Notification Center. [fannywidget.com](https://www.fannywidget.com)
 - [KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake) - A Caffeine clone for macOS.
 Prevents your Mac from going to sleep.
 - [PodcastMenu](https://github.com/insidegui/PodcastMenu) - Put Overcast on your Mac's menu bar.